 Graduate Student Live Orientation Events

-As you look forward to starting your studies at Ball State, please join the Graduate School for a virtual orientation!
-Join Dr. Adam Beach, Dean of the Graduate School, Dr. Stephanie Simon-Dack, Associate Dean of the Graduate School, and Dr. Robin Phelps-Ward, Faculty Fellow for Inclusive Excellence for the Graduate School as they welcome you and your fellow graduate students to Ball State.
-You only need to register for one session; the material presented will be the same.
-All times are Eastern.
+You can view Dr. Adam Beach, Dean of the Graduate School, Dr. Stephanie Simon-Dack, Associate Dean of the Graduate School, and Dr. Robin Phelps-Ward, Faculty Fellow for Inclusive Excellence for the Graduate School as they welcome you and your fellow graduate students to Ball State.
+Sessions were held on Wednesday, August 18, 2021 and Thursday, August 19, 2021.
+If you would like to view the recorded opening remarks from the first half of the session, please visit here.

-Join your fellow graduate student peers for a tour on campus that highlights graduate student spaces.
-After the tour you are invited to a welcome picnic in the Quad.
-Since we are hosting this event multiple times, you only need to register for one.
-All times are Eastern.
+Students were join by their fellow graduate student peers for a tour on campus that highlighted graduate student spaces.
+After the tour they were invited to a welcome picnic in the Quad.
+We were able to host four separate tour sessions for our incoming graduate students.

 Live Online Workshops via Zoom